MaslowCommunityGarden/z-axis-for-AEG-router/README.md

 # z-axis upgrade for AEG/Ridgid routers

-Modification of AEG and Ridgid routers for smoother and faster operation.
+Modification of AEG and Ridgid routers for smoother and/or faster operation.